-Cloud automation is a broad term that refers to the processes and tools an organization uses to reduce the manual efforts associated with provisioning and managing cloud computing workloads.
-IT teams can apply cloud automation to private, public and hybrid cloud environments.
+Cloud automation is a broad term that refers to processes and tools that reduce or eliminate manual efforts used to provision and manage cloud computing workloads and services.
+Organizations can apply cloud automation to private, public and hybrid cloud environments.

 Although each of these repetitive and manual processes is effective, they are inefficient and often fraught with errors.
 These errors can lead to troubleshooting, which delays the workload's availability.
 They might also expose security vulnerabilities that can put the enterprise at risk.